 - Intelligent information management (with information, data and the processes they feed being key and a focus on activation).

 - Customer service, customer experience management and contact centers, customer relationship management.

 - Work, human resources, new ways of collaborating, workforce engagement and enablement (agile working, social collaboration, enterprise collaboration, unified communications,…).

 - Learning and education.

-- Procurement, supply chains and supplier relationships.
+- Procurement, supply chain management (with the digital supply chain) and supplier relationships.

 It’s important to remind that in a digital transformation (and, for that matter digital business) context, all these aspects, functions, processes, etc. are interconnected and silos have less (or no) place, not from a technological perspective but most of all also not from a process and people perspective.

-Digital transformation myths and realities
+Transformation myths and realities